marcermarc/DockerMinecraft/README.md

-# DockerSpigot
+# DockerMinecraft
-A Docker Image for Spigot
+A Docker Image for Minecraft

-This Image includes the building of the Spigot jar and implements an Start and Stop Program so the server shutdown with the 'Stop' Command
+(Spigot and Forge)

+* Java program to start and stop the server regular
+* Only your userdata in the shared folder